mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 This document was processed using Tcl `tcl package provide Tcl`.

 The results from the code execution will be directly embedded in the text and will replace the Tcl code.
 Such inline statements should be short and concise and should not break over several lines.
+Currently single backtick statements must be within non-list environments only.

 Larger chunks of code can be placed within triple backticks such as in the example below.

 ```
 ` ``{.tcl}